csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **Figure 4.20** (a) Two state spaces that might lead an online search agent into a dead end.
 Any given agent will fail in at least one of these spaces. (b) A two-dimensional environment that can cause an online search agent to follow an arbitrarily inefficient route to the goal.
 Whichever choice the agent makes, the adversary blocks that route with another long, thin wall, so that the path followed is much longer than the best possible path.

-Finally, the agent might have access to an admissible heuristic function h(s) that es- timates the distance from the current state to a goal state.
+Finally, the agent might have access to an admissible heuristic function h(s) that estimates the distance from the current state to a goal state.
 For example, in Figure 4.19, the agent might know the location of the goal and be able to use the Manhattan-distance heuristic.

 Typically, the agent’s objective is to reach a goal state while minimizing cost.
 (Another possible objective is simply to explore the entire environment.)
 The cost is the total path cost of the path that the agent actually travels.
 It is common to compare this cost with the path cost of the path the agent would follow _if it knew the search space in advance_—that is, the actual shortest path (or shortest complete exploration).
 In the language of online algorithms, this is called the **competitive ratio**; we would like it to be as small as possible.COMPETITIVE RATIO